Housing Element Update 2021-2029

 As the Council of Governments (or regional planning agency), SCAG is responsible for overseeing the RHNA process for the Southern California region, which encompasses six counties (Imperial, Los Angeles, Orange, Riverside, San Bernardino, and Ventura) and 191 cities in an area covering more than 38,000 square miles.
 SCAG is currently overseeing the 6th cycle RHNA for the 2021-2029 planning period.

-Although not yet finalized, Tustin has been provided a draft RHNA allocation for 6,765 units to accommodate an estimated growth need at various income levels.
+Tustin has a final RHNA allocation for 6,782 units to accommodate an estimated growth need at various income levels.
 The Housing Element must provide sites to accommodate this estimated growth at each income level.
-The draft RHNA allocation for Tustin is as follows*:
+The final RHNA allocation for Tustin is as follows*:

 *The final allocation of units will be determined after the current RHNA appeals process is complete, and will be updated at that time.